inaimathi/gtypist-single-space/gtypist.typ

  :
  : 'f' for 't' and 'g', 'j' for 'h', 'u' and 'n', finally use 'l' for 'o' and '.'
  :
- :Note that you always follow a period with two spaces.
+ :Note that a period is followed by one space because it's no longer 1957.

 I:(1) Rhythm Drill
 *:_Q_R_L13